soziologikus/arduino_blinking_leds/README.md

 5 Leds connected to digital pins.
 E.g., they blink like KITT did in the 1980s.

-I use an Arduino MEGA 2560.
+I used an Arduino MEGA 2560.

 Do whatever you want with the code, even lough about it!